How habitat fragmentation affects animals

 There are a few ways you can help wild animals with fragmented habitats in your own garden or backyard.

-- Use trees and hedgerows on the border of your yard.
+- Line your yard or garden with trees and hedgerows.
 These natural property boundaries can help native wildlife move between fragmented woodland habitats.

 - Plant more native trees, wildflowers, and grasses.
 Local and migratory animals will enjoy these resources.